treeverse/lakeFS/docs/howto/deploy/aws.md

    }
       ```

-      * The above policy applied for general purpose and directory buckets.
-      * The directory bucket required just the `lakeFSDirectoryBucket` segment which is on the bucket level.
       * Replace `[BUCKET_NAME]`, `[ACCOUNT_ID]` and `[IAM_ROLE]` with values relevant to your environment.
       * `[BUCKET_NAME_AND_PREFIX]` can be the bucket name.
 If you want to minimize the bucket policy permissions, use the bucket name together with a prefix (e.g. `example-bucket/a/b/c`).
         This way, lakeFS will be able to create repositories only under this specific path (see: [Storage Namespace][understand-repository]).